jeffcatania/react-demo/README.md

 ## Exercise 1

 We've created a CodePen with a small exercise.
-Please follow the link below, fork the CodePen and complete the exercise as per the instructions.
+Please follow the link below, fork the CodePen and complete the exercise.
+The instructions are in the code at this link:

 http://codepen.io/isinn/pen/ZWVmvw